Arioi: Religious functions

 Religious functions in Polynesian society had both religious and political meaning, the latter through displays and pageantry to glorify the ruling family.

 Because the reports of the European discoverers and missionaries naturally had to be restricted to publicly observable actions and since taboos excluded outsiders from the rites that took place in the marae, the role the Arioi played in it is not known.

 One thing that was publicly observable was the Arioi's involvement in the large celebrations, often lasting for several days.
 The ariki's reputation depended considerably on the generous distribution of gifts to the people.
 The products that were delivered by the serfs—usually with great pageantry as part of an extravagantly prepared celebration—were distributed yet again.
 This served as a means of self-promotion; the more generously a chief behaved, the higher his prestige was.
 The preparation of dances, dramas, and song for these celebrations was essentially the Arioi's responsibility.
 Then again, they also profited from the gifts that they gave out and were rewarded with bast fiber tapa as well.
 The most elaborate celebrations were the visits the Arioi made to other islands.
 James Cook witnessed one such event in 1774.
 A fleet of 60 ornately decorated boats, some 50 Arioi in each, departed from Tahiti for a visit to the island of Huahine.

-Above all, through, the Arioi were guardians and promoters of tradition.
+Above all, though, the Arioi were guardians and promoters of tradition.
 In a society with no writing, it was important to openly preach, protect, and spread religious texts through constant recitation.

 The ability of this to relieve tension within the social structure should not be underestimated.
 The absolutist ruling family of the ariki normally tolerated no dissent whatsoever.
 However, the Arioi enjoyed a large degree of freedom during their performances to criticize secular and religious leaders in a playful and jocular way.

-The European's perspective
+The European perspective

 Portrayals by early European visitors to the Pacific emphasised the erotic aspects of Arioi culture.
-Reports from missionaries and self-educated travelers such as Forster and Moerenhout reflect the prudish society of the late 18th and 19th centuries.
+Reports from missionaries and self-educated travelers such as Johann Reinhold Forster and Moerenhout reflect the prudish society of the late 18th and 19th centuries.
 An example of this is the following description of the Arioi from James Cook's journal of his first trip in 1769: